Saxon revolt of 1077–1088: Rebels' Forchheim meeting

 After meeting with a penitent Henry IV in the fall of 1076, the pope had removed the first excommunication of the impetuous and hot-headed 26-year-old monarch.
 However, during the same fall-winter season the organizers of the revolt by the nobility were arranging for all to meet in late winter to further their own ends against the interests of the young king.
 With the delays of news and events imposed by High Middle Ages travel, communications heralding the rapprochement were delayed enough that the decision was made to just go ahead and meet anyway.
 The diverse council of Saxon, Bavarian, and Carinthian princes met in the March 1077, about as soon as early spring travel conditions allowed, in Forchheim (Oberfranken), and despite the reconciliation between the pope and Henry decided to press forward with their desires to expand their own powers.

 The rebels and their policies

 The group consisted of high-ranking secular rulers as well as churchmen—who had up until the very recent Investiture Controversy and crisis been appointed by the king (or emperor)—the new canon law reforms which set up the College of Cardinals had heavily involved Pope Gregory VII.
-The emperor was crowned by the pope, while the pope appointed by the emperor.
+The emperor was crowned by the pope, while the pope was appointed by the emperor.
 Henry's age of inheritance had been a flash point leading to much discussion and controversy spurring the reform.
 As the elected anti-king, Rudolf hoped to achieve the greater nobilities' backing by promising to respect the electoral concept of the monarchy (thus accepting a more limited and greater circumscribed set of powers as king of Germany) and the pope's backing by openly declaring his willingness to be subservient to the pope, as king of the Romans.